ProjectSeptemberInc/freek/README.md

 - Every line is lifted by `.free[PRG]` to `Free[PRG#Cop, A]`: `PRG#Cop` builds the real hidden Sum/Coproduct type combining all your DSL.
 It is a specialized implementation of Shapeless Coproduct for higher-kinded structures called `CoproductK` because Shapeless one doesn't allow to manipulate `F[_]` as we need it.
 - Just remind that `PRG` alone is a facility to combine DSL and the real type combining all DSL is `PRG#Cop`.
 - The whole for-comprehension describes a program
+- The result type is `PRG.Cop` (and no more `PRG#Cop` as in previous version of freek): this is the main evolution in version 0.5.0 for developers required to help scalac to infer the right output coproductK using the latest optimized version of `CoproductK`.

 > Some people will think about a implicit conversion to avoid having to write `freek[PRG]` but believe my own experience, inference in for-comprehension isn't so logical in Scala and as soon as you manipulate more complex programs, implicit conversion makes inference break with hardly understandable errors.